lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - traverse the input string until 1+size(s)-wordlengh checking the validity of the window and appending the index to the result

+### 36. Valid Sudoku
+    - this one hinges heavily on the data structure you choose
+    - get some defaultdict(set)s going. for rows, collumns and squares
+    - the trick is to address the squares one with a tuple made of x//3, y//3 to check for repetitions within the square
+    - then just itterate, check for repetitions on all 3, return false if repeated, and add to the sets if not.

 # Hard